Minimum Wage

 Ohio labor laws require employers to provide employees under the age of eighteen (18) a 30-minute uninterrupted break when working more than five (5) consecutive hours.
 OH Statute 4109.07(C).

-Ohio does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older.
+Ohio does not require employers to provide break time, including lunch breaks, for workers eighteen (18) years old or older.
 An employer who chooses to provide a break in excess of twenty (20) minutes does not have to pay wages for lunch periods or other breaks if the employee is free to leave the worksite, in fact takes their lunch or break, and the employee does not actually perform work.
 According to federal law, breaks twenty (20) minutes or shorter typically must be paid.
 DOL: Breaks and Meal Periods.

 Nursing Mother Breaks